mmcdermott/ML_mixins/README.md

     various times so that a subsection of the computation can be reproduced exactly during debugging outside of the rest of the computation flow.
 2. `TimeableMixin` adds functionality for timing sections of code for benchmarking performance.
+3. `MemTrackableMixin` adds functionality for tracking the memory expenditure of code via `memray` for benchmarking performance.

 None of these are guaranteed to work or be useful at this point.